 Kyoko Zeppelin Soryu from Nobody Dies is most certainly this; one of her main goals in life seems to be the prevention of Asuka's ever developing the delusion that she's actually a worthwhile individual.

-The Wicked Stepmother (Lady Tremaine) from Cinderella, who uses extreme Parental Favoritism towards her two lazy, unpleasant biological daughters while almost reducing Cinderella to a serf while living in her late husband's house.
+The Wicked Stepmother (Lady Tremaine) from Cinderella, who uses extreme Parental Favoritism towards her two lazy, unpleasant biological daughters (thus being the one to blame for them being the way they are) while almost reducing Cinderella to a serf while living in her late husband's house.
+In the direct-to-video sequels, she's even worse: when one of said biological daughters starts developing a conscience, she immediately traps her as a pawn for her plans against Cinderella...

 And in the film Dumbo, the oldest cow elephant that constantly pesters the titular character is named, "The Matriarch."
 (In real life, elephant herds are actually led by an elderly cow elephant called a matriarch.)